How to Run ASO Keyword Research in 5 Minutes (With Live Rank Tracking)

 On Google Play specifically

 Everything above is iOS-shaped.
-Google Play has no private keyword field — it indexes your long description for keywords, which means the strategy is different even if the keyword set is the same.
+Google Play has no private keyword field.
+It indexes your long description for keywords, which means the strategy is different even if the keyword set is the same.

 The fastest mistake to avoid